sofiadanielle/CPSC-354-Report-Week-3-/README.md

 # Conclusion
 Programming langauges have been the base and cornerstone of Generative AI models such as Dall-E. From the creation of such models to future advancements, programming languages such as Python and C++ form the backbone of many such functions.
 In the future, developers and programmers may want to focus on the weaknesses listed above, as users may run into some of these issues when using such software, and are ultimately issues taht need to addressed to improve such softwares.
 With improvements in mind, it is hopeful that Generative AI models will be able to be more sophisticated and creative, while aslo being more energy efficient.

+This "conversation" was interesting to me as someone who has heard many opinionated takes on Generative AI.
+Chat GPT-4o was a good source to use for factual and unbiased answers, specifically pertaining to the last question about the future of Generative AI.

 --